-We are at risk of becoming Fukushima USA.
-San Onofre has much in common with the American made Fukushima Daiichi nuclear power plant in Japan.*
+The US is at risk of becoming Fukushima USA.
+San Onofre and Diablo Canyon have much in common with the American made Fukushima Daiichi nuclear power plant in Japan.*

 * Source: CA Energy Commission (www.energy.ca.gov/nuclear/california.html), Nuclear Information & Resource Service (www.nirs.org), US Geological Survey (www.usgs.gov), Nuclear Regulatory Commission (www.nrc.gov), CA Public Utilities Commission (www.cpuc.ca.gov)

 - Replace Tokyo Electric with a qualified engineering company, such as Bechtel.
 TEPCO is an operating company and not an engineering company.

 - Get the Japanese government to admit they are on the hook for half a trillion dollars.

 - Create a citizen advisory committee for public oversight (people not involved in the cleanup).